healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 weaviate-client==3.24.2
 transformers==4.34.1
 ```
-4. Set "Entry point" to the name of your function `query_llamaindex`.
+4. Set "Entry point" to the name of your function.
+In the example function above, the function is called `query_llamaindex`.
 5. Click "DEPLOY".
 Wait for the deployment to complete.
 Google Cloud will provide you with a URL endpoint for HTTP-triggered functions.
 ![gc-function-build](../img/gc-function-build.png)